MathieuNls/bianca/bianca.md

 The wrapped types, as \texttt{Object}, can be \texttt{null} and invoking one of their method on a \texttt{null} instance would result in a \texttt{null pointer exception}.
 We found 2/250 and 192/15,316 instances of null-checking wrapped types as displayed in Figure \ref{fig:null}.
 Unlike the first two patterns, this last pattern could be detected by static checker such as PMD.
-However, it seams that this particuliar case evades the detection of potentially null objects access.
+However, it seems that this particular case evades the detection of potentially null objects access.
 }

 \input{tex/nullcheck.tex}